 If you are in a relationship with someone with this disorder, there is a good chance you have experienced gaslighting yourself.
 If you have ever wondered why your level of self-doubt and confusion rises when you are with such a partner.

-7 signs that your partner is feeding your self-doubt on purpose.
+7 signs that your partner is gaslighting you

-Do they try to persuade you to doubt the evidence of your senses and what you are thinking and feeling?
+1. Do they try to persuade you to doubt the evidence of your senses and what you are thinking and feeling?

-Do they try to convince you that what you believe is wrong, and what they believe is right?
+2. Do they try to convince you that what you believe is wrong, and what they believe is right?

-Do they react badly if you do not accept their version of the truth?
+3. Do they react badly if you do not accept their version of the truth?

-Are they extremely persistent and sometimes keep the argument going long after you have asked them to please drop the issue?
+4. Are they extremely persistent and sometimes keep the argument going long after you have asked them to please drop the issue?

-Do they attempt to bully you into admitting that they are 100 percent right, and you are completely wrong?
+5. Do they attempt to bully you into admitting that they are 100 percent right, and you are completely wrong?

-Are the facts always twisted so that they are the victim, and you are always at fault?
+6. Are the facts always twisted so that they are the victim, and you are always at fault?

-Do they twist and turn the truth and make such long and complicated arguments to prove their points that, after a while, you become thoroughly confused?
+7. Do they twist and turn the truth and make such long and complicated arguments to prove their points that, after a while, you become thoroughly confused?